roshan-lal-dia/roshan-lal-dia/README.md

 * ✉️  You can contact me at [roshanlal@diasonus.in](mailto:roshanlal@diasonus.in)
 * 🧠  I'm learning Web3 Development as of now😁
 * 🤝  I'm open to collaborating on Pair Programming Sessions
-* ⚡  The secret is so abundant for the universe✨
+* ⚡  The first secret, secreat is so abundant for the universe✨
 * 💬 Ask me about #Tech #Web3 #Music #Secrets

 ![About Me](https://github.com/roshan-lal-dia/roshan-lal-dia/blob/main/dia-linkedin-banner-mar-2023.png)